Professor Outreach & Acceptance Letters: The Practical Guide

 Step 3: write a personalised email.
 The subject line should say your intent clearly: *"Prospective PhD Applicant Fall 2027: [Your research topic]"*.
 The body should be:

-• Paragraph 2: why THIS professor: mention one specific recent paper of theirs and how your interests connect.
-This is the make-or-break section.
-A generic email dies here.
+- Paragraph 2: why this professor: mention one specific recent paper and explain the research connection.

 3.How many professors should I contact?